Periplaneta japanna

 Periplaneta japanna is a subtropical field-dwelling cockroach endemic to southern Japan.
 The Japanese common name means urushi cockroach, or lacquer tree cockroach.

+Coloration and living spaces

 Nymphs and adults are a dark black, and typically live under stones and pieces of wood.
 Their ability to bore or live in rotting wood enables their spread via ocean currents.

+Distribution

-The species is found on several Japanese islands, distributed continuously from Japan's southwestern Ryukyu Islands chain to the south of Kiyushu Island, and on Hachijō-jima Island.
+The species is found on several Japanese islands, distributed continuously from Japan's southwestern Ryukyu Islands chain to the south of Kyushu Island, and on Hachijō-jima Island.

+Divergent evolution in nymph specimens

 Nymph specimens from Hachijō-jima Island and Naha, Okinawa responded to photoperiodic stimuli quite differently during laboratory-induced diapause tests.
 This “might be regarded as the result of divergent evolution” between the parapatric populations.